diagrams/diagrams-doc/doc/quickstart.rst

-If you now view `circle.svg` in your favorite web browser, you should see an unfilled black circle on a white background (actually, it's on a transparent background, but most browsers I know of use white):
+If you now view `circle.svg` in your favorite web browser, you should see an unfilled black circle on a white background (actually, it's on a transparent background, but most browsers use white):

 .. class:: dia